pannal/Sub-Zero.bundle-wiki/Sub‐Zero-Configuration.md

 5. Item age to be considered recent:
  * The "Search for missing subtitles"-task only considers those items in the recently-added list, that are at most this old
 6. Recent items to consider per library:
- * How many items to consider for every section/library you have - used in "Search for missing subtitles"-task and

-* UKDTOM "Items with missing subtitles"-menu.
+ * How many items to consider for every section/library you have - used in "Search for missing subtitles"-task and Items with missing subtitles"-menu.
 Change at your own risk!